 This information is from the National Dissemination Center for Children with Disabilities (NICHCY).

 It’s very helpful to read more about deafblindness.
 Following are links to additional information:

 The National Dissemination Center for Children with Disabilities (NICHCY) offers brief, but detailed fact sheets on Deafblindness.
 Each fact sheet defines the disability, describes its characteristics, offers tips for parents and teachers, and connects you with related information and organizations with special expertise.

 A – Z to Deafblindness

-This website includes information on resources in the community, upcoming events, links to other sites, mailing lists, newsletters and much more!
+This website includes information on online resources, videos and training videos, equipment resources for deafblind, links to other sites, mailing lists, newsletters and much more!